marcosviniciusjau/petshop/README.md

-# Advogado
+# PetShop

-Advogado is a dentist website where patients can select their preferred date and time for appointments with just a few clicks.
+PetShop is a dentist website where patients can select their preferred date and time for appointments with just a few clicks.

 # Features